JamesSmith1202/systems_project_2_final/README.md

 * The server does not support unique usernames
 * Fixed size buffers restrict size of data transfer
 * History command may occasionally append random characters
+* An incorrect number of inputs to the msg command may break the server

 #### Future Goals
 * Implement text wrapping